-It’s noteworthy that the “boundary” is also a particle, but it is a “higher” level particle.
-It is not that one particle will participate in electromagnetic force while another particle will only experience the strong force.
+The “boundary” is also a particle, but it is a “higher” level particle.
+It is not that one particle participates in electromagnetic force while another particle will only experience the strong force.
 Rather, all particles can experience all kinds of forces—e.g. of ingestion, digestion, and elimination—and the difference is not based on particles but on the nature of the force.
-Sāńkhya thus has a theory of matter and force, but their conceptions are so radically different that we must either use different words to describe these ideas, or redefine the ideas in a completely new way.
+Sāńkhya thus has a theory of matter and force, but their conceptions are so different that we must either use different words, or redefine the ideas in a completely new way.

 The Study of a Single Atom

-The fact that something is ejected (apāna) or expressed (udāna) from a system doesn’t mean that it will automatically arrive at a destination.
-The process called vyāna takes the ejected or expressed symbol to a new object.
+The fact that something is ejected (apāna) or expressed (udāna) doesn’t mean that it will automatically arrive at a destination.
+The process called vyāna takes the ejected or expressed symbol to a new drum.
 Similarly, the fact that such a symbol arrives at a system doesn’t mean it will be absorbed.
 And if it is absorbed, it doesn’t mean it would be digested (it could be eliminated too).
-In this way, there are varieties of uncertainties in nature, which are overcome by specifying the forces.
-Each force overcomes a specific kind of uncertainty, and therefore becomes necessary in nature.
+In this way, there are varieties of uncertainties in nature, which are overcome by the forces.
+Each force overcomes a specific uncertainty, and becomes necessary in nature.

 In our case, the mind or manas is the drum; the prāna is the hand hitting the drum at some specific point or points; and the resulting sound that we hear is the body or the vāk.
 The drum, of course, is not necessarily a flat circular surface.
 It can be any three-dimensional surface.
 The form of this drum determines the various kinds of vibrations it can produce.
 However, unless the drum is hit, its existence is not perceivable (i.e. you cannot hear the drum) although the drum exists.
-In that sense, there is a reality but it has to be ‘activated’ for sensual perception, just like hitting a drum at some points.
-The process of activating that reality is also the process of selecting some part of the possibility.
+In that sense, there is a reality but it has to be ‘activated’ for sensual perception.
+The process of activating is also the process of selecting some part of the possibility.
 So, the prāna is a force that activates, and it is also the choice of some specific activations.

-We will see later that the drum in question is just space.
-Different locations in space are therefore individual drums.
-Prāna is the act of imparting energy at a specific location, which causes that location to vibrate and therefore appear as a perceivable particle.
+The drum in question is just space.
+Different locations in space are individual drums.
+Prāna imparts energy at a location, which causes that location to vibrate and appear as a perceivable particle.
 In fact, when the energy is imparted, at least two drums (representing the particle-antiparticle pair) will be simultaneously activated.
 Each drum vibrates in a specific mode at a specific energy.
 Therefore, if the energy doesn’t match the energy required for a specific mode, it would not be absorbed.
 The meaning of prāna is therefore that we provide what is required or what can be absorbed.
 Prāna is not just energy; it is that specific energy applied to a specific drum in order to make it vibrate in a specific manner.
 The specificity of the relation between the energy “packet” and the drum being vibrated is what we call prāna.